 - Is the spelling of the word confusing or helpful?

-- If the word you learn has different grammatical forms – noun, verb, adjective, person – check where the stress is in the different forms.
+- If the word has different grammatical forms – noun, verb, adjective, person – does the stress change?

-- Don’t forget to say the word out loud a few times – get used to the movements your mouth needs to make the sounds.
+- And don’t forget to say the word out loud a few times – get used to the movements your mouth needs to make the sounds.

-2. Listen and repeat – practice putting English words together
+2. Listen and repeat – practise putting English words together

 The best way to improve your pronunciation of connected speech is to copy the speech of native speakers.

 Listening and repeating is a repetitive, mechanical exercise that trains you to make the right English sounds in the right sequence.